How to Improve Your Art Style FAST: 18 Creative Drawing Exercises Every Artist Should Try

 You need discipline, creativity, and direction—and that’s what these exercises offer.
 Try just 2–3 per week, and you’ll be surprised how quickly your art style evolves.

-Want even more sketching challenges and behind-the-scenes pages from my sketchbook?
 Check out DIZZY!
 Sketch Collections—my art zine filled with freestyle drawings, nature sketches, and weird experiments that helped me build my art style from scratch.

 💬 Your Turn